Topic – Best Books for Financial Professionals | USA UK | 2023-2024

 10) Barbarians at the Gate

-This is amongst the best history accounts by Bryan Burrough and John Helyar.
+This is amongst the best historical accounts by Bryan Burrough and John Helyar.
 Henry Kravis and his relative George R. Roberts, who opposed Johnson’s bid for the company, were among the pioneers of the Leveraged Buyout.

 Johnson’s first contact about the LBO was Kravis, who felt deceived when he learned that Johnson preferred to work with another firm, American Express’s former Shearson Lehman Hutton division.
 After Kravis and Johnson failed to resolve their disagreements, a bidding war ensued, with Johnson ultimately losing.